Skip to content

 Using multiple environments at once can be tricky, be mindful of the following "gotchas":

-• Different action dtypes - if env[0] takes int32 and env[1] takes float32, build the actions list element by element; don't try to jnp.stack them.
+• Different action dtypes - if one environment takes int32 and another takes float32, build the actions dict element by element; don't try to jnp.stack them.

-• Forgetting compile() - MultiEnv and MultiVecEnv don't pre-warm their inner environments.
-Without an explicit multi.compile(), your first step call will pay the compile cost for every env in the fleet sequentially.
+• Forgetting compile() - neither class pre-warms its inner environments.
+Without an explicit multi.compile(), your first step call will pay the compile cost for every inner environment sequentially.

 Recap